-From the time Schnader Harrison was founded in 1935 to today, one of the most distinguishing features of the Firm has been our commitment to pro bono and public service.
-Pro bono service is an integral part of our Firm heritage, and is reflected today in landmark litigation cases, in our leadership roles throughout the Firm’s resident communities, in the media, in the experiences that our associates have had, and in the awards and recognition that our lawyers have received, on both a local and national level.
+Since the founding of Schnader Harrison in 1935, one of the most distinguishing features of the Firm has been our commitment to pro bono and public service.
+Our pro bono heritage is reflected today in landmark litigation cases, in the support and encouragement we provide to all of our attorneys in their pro bono efforts, and in the pro bono awards and recognition that our lawyers have received, on both a local and national level.

 10% of Time Credit.
 We allow any lawyer in the Firm to receive full credit toward his or her work expectations for matters devoted to pro bono, up to 10 percent of fee hours billed each year.
-For example, an associate billing 1,800 hours to fee matters in a given year may include up to 180 hours of pro bono time in meeting the billable hour goal.
+For example, an associate billing 1,800 hours to fee matters in a given year would receive full credit for up to 180 hours of pro bono time in meeting his or her billable hour goal.
 Pro bono service is regarded as a favorable factor in partnership evaluations.

 3% ABA Commitment.
 As a Firm, we are a Signatory of the Pro Bono Institute Law Firm Pro Bono Challenge.
 As a Signatory of the Challenge, we pledge to devote at least 3 percent of our time on an annual basis to pro bono matters.
 This is the actual provision of legal services to the indigent, the disadvantaged, the needy, and the incarcerated, without compensation.
 This does not include serving on nonprofit boards, participating in bar associations, and being involved in our communities - all of which we also do.

 We are very proud of our pro bono record, and we encourage you to read on.